f5devcentral/f5-agility-labs-waf/docs/waf2023/module1/lab2.rst

 Task – Demonstrate a cross site scripting (XSS) vulnerability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This hack we will cause a simple reflected XSS attack on the Juice Shop application by compromising a parameter value in the URL.
-First go to Account in the upper right corner, then to Orders and Payment, select Order History.
+First go to **Account** in the upper right corner, then to **Orders and Payment**, select **Order History**.

 .. image:: ../images/mod1lab2-xss-orderhistory.png

 Click on the truck.
 This will take you to an expected delivery page with search results.
-Carefully look at the URI and notice that it is not encoded or is using a trusted html link.
-This may indicate that input sanitation is not occurring.
+Carefully look at the URI and notice that it is not encoded or using a trusted html link for the parameter value.

 .. image:: ../images/mod1lab2-xss-uricompare.png